 Directions:

+First, combine all the ingredients in a pot and bring it to a boil.
+Reduce heat and simmer for 1 hour.
+If you want it thinner add more water.
 Remove from the stove and allow to cool.
 Lastly, once cooled place sauce into a sterilized glass jar with a tight-fitting lid and store in the fridge.
 Good for up to 1 month.

 Hickory BBQ Sauce